devx-cafe/git-phlow/docs/installation.md

 ```
 choco upgrade git-phlow
 ```
-_Please notice Chocolatey packages has an approval time on new releases, so it might not be available before 1 or 2 days after the other releases._
+_Please notice Chocolatey packages has an approval time on new releases, so it might not be available until a few days after the other releases_